pymc-devs/pymc-examples/myst_nbs/case_studies/hierarchical_partial_pooling.myst.md

 So, suppose a player came to bat only 4 times, and never hit the ball.
 Are they a bad player?

-As a disclaimer, the author of this notebook assumes little to non-existant knowledge about baseball and its rules.
+As a disclaimer, the author of this notebook assumes little to non-existent knowledge about baseball and its rules.
 The number of times at bat in his entire life is around "4".

 ## Data